StuntsPT/Structure_threader/docs/test_data.md

 ## Reduced_dataset.structure
-This file is a Structure formatted input file which is used in the field tests for STRUCTURE.
+This file is a Structure formatted input file which is used in the field tests for Structure.
 This is a small sized SNP file (29 SNPs) which was obtained from the [1000 genomes project](http://www.1000genomes.org).
 The file was downloaded from [chromossome 22](https://ftp.1000genomes.ebi.ac.uk/vol1/ftp/release/20130502/ALL.chr22.phase3_shapeit2_mvncall_integrated_v5b.20130502.genotypes.vcf.gz), and was then filtered using vcftools following the same criteria and commands as the BigTestData.str file.

 The used commands were: